dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 - `DDDRepresentation`: An object representing a 3-D representation (not yet implemented)
 - `DocumentRepresentation`: An object representing an opaque document (e.g. a PDF)
 - `MovingImageRepresentation`: An object representing a moving image (video, film)
+- `ArchiveRepresentation`: An object representing a archive file (e.g. Zip)
 - `Annotation`: A predefined annotation object.
 It has automatically the following predefined properties defined:
     - `hasComment` (1-n)
     - `isAnnotationOf` (1)